 Not so long ago I threw an ironing board across the room because I lost my temper over a shitty thing that a friend did that’s not worth losing any sleep over.

-Charting the history of my temper through my 20s there were slammed doors, thrown ashtrays, smashed plates and more.
+Charting the history of my temper tantrums through my 20s there were slammed doors, thrown ashtrays, smashed plates and more.
+The word ‘tantrum’ in fact tends to trivialise it.
 There was assault, there was criminal damage.
 There was erratic and at times dangerous driving.
 There was shameful displays of anger in the street.

 Sometimes, like right now, I wince when I recall these past flashes of anger.
 I can almost feel the satisfaction of completely letting go, followed by the fruitlessness of my actions reaping absolutely fuck all reward.
 Of being arrested, of being hit back – harder, of tidying up my own hallway.